hartwigmedical/pipeline5/README.md

 [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php)
 is used to call germline variants on the reference sample only.

-#### 1.4.6 Somatic Variant Calling (Strelka)
+#### 1.4.6 Somatic Variant Calling (SAGE)
-[Strelka](https://github.com/Illumina/strelka) from illumina is used to call SNP and INDEL variants between the tumor/reference pair.
+[SAGE](https://github.com/hartwigmedical/hmftools/tree/master/sage) is an HMF in-house tool used to call somatic variants (SNVs and Indels) between the tumor/reference pair.

 #### 1.4.7 Structural Variant Calling (GRIDSS)
 [GRIDSS](https://github.com/PapenfussLab/gridss) is used to call structural variants between the tumor/reference pair.